kimtth/awesome-azure-openai-llm/section/survey_ref.md

   - [LangChain > State of AI Agents](https://www.langchain.com/stateofaiagents) [19 Dec 2024]
 - [Rapid Growth Continues for ChatGPT, Google’s NotebookLM](https://www.similarweb.com/blog/insights/ai-news/chatgpt-notebooklm/) [6 Nov 2024]
 - [Google: 60 of our biggest AI announcements in 2024](https://blog.google/technology/ai/google-ai-news-recap-2024/) [23 Dec 2024]
+- [Anthropic Economic Index](https://www.anthropic.com/news/the-anthropic-economic-index): a research on the labor market impact of technologies.
+The usage is concentrated in software development and technical writing tasks.
+[10 Feb 2025]

 ### **Build an LLMs from scratch: picoGPT and lit-gpt**